 On 29 December 2022, the Government of Romania published Emergency Ordinance no.186/2022 detailing measures to implement Council Regulation (EU) 2022/1854 regarding the emergency intervention to introduce a solidarity contribution for companies that carry out activities in the oil, natural gas, coal and refinery sectors.
 This additional tax in Romania is calculated at a rate of 60% applied to the Group's annual profit, in excess of 20% of its average profits for the financial years 2018-2021.
-The solidarity tax will apply for the financial years 2022 and 2023.
+The solidarity tax applies for the financial year 2022 only.